-All students entering kindergarten and first grade must have a physical exam.
-This is the Child Health and Disability Program (CHDP) requirement.
-State law requires that the parent or legal guardian of each pupil provide the school proof that the pupil has received a health screening examination by a doctor within 90 days after entrance to first grade.
-The physical must be completed no earlier than 6 months prior to the first day of kindergarten and/or 18 months prior to starting first grade.
+State law requires that the parent or legal guardian of each pupil provide the school within 90 days after entrance to first grade documentary proof that the pupil has received a health screening examination by a doctor within the prior 18 months.
 All Transitional Kindergarten (TK) students must have an examination no more than twelve months prior to entering Transitional Kindergarten.
 The TK physical exam will also qualify for Kindergarten entry.
-TK students will need to submit a current physical exam prior to first grade entry.
-Students may be excluded up to 5 days from school for failing to comply or not providing a waiver.
-Free health screening is available for eligible students through the Child Health Disabilities Prevention Program (CHDP).
-For more information, you may contact the school's health office.
-(HSC 124085, 124100, 124105)
+TK students will need to submit a current physical exam prior to first grade entryPupils may be excluded up to 5 days from school for failing to comply or not providing a waiver.
+Free health screening is available for eligible students through the Child Health Disabilities Prevention Program.